benjaminsanborn/psq/README.md

 # psq - postgres status query

 Postgres monitoring in the CLI.
+Partially inspired from the old UI of PgAdmin.

 ## Features